FredKSchott/snowpack/docs/05-configuration.md

   - Useful for excluding tests and other unnecessary files from the final build.
 Supports glob pattern matching.
 - **`knownEntrypoints`** | `string[]`
   - Known dependencies to install with Snowpack.
 Useful for installing packages manually and any dependencies that couldn't be detected by our automatic import scanner (ex: package CSS files).
+- **`homepage`** | `string`
+  - Add a prefix to where your project is deployed.
+Useful for things like github pages where your project is deployed in a folder: you.github.io/your-project
+  - This is similar to Create React App's [homepage](https://create-react-app.dev/docs/deployment/#building-for-relative-paths).
 - **`scripts`**
   - Set build scripts to transform your source files.
 See the section below for more info.
 - **`installOptions.*`**